flowtsohg/mdx-m3-viewer/README.md

 args is an Object with the following properties:

-* `canvas` - A <canvas> element.
+* `canvas` - A \<canvas> element.
 Required.
 * `onprogress` - A function callback.
 Progress messages will be sent to it.
 Optional.
 * `onload` - A function callback.
 Called if everything went ok, and the model was loaded successfully.
 Optional.
 * `onerror` - A function callback.
 Called if there was an error somewhere.
 Optional.
-* `MODEL_ID` - The model ID.
+* `modelId` - The model ID.
 Used by the Hiveworkshop.
-* `MODEL_PATH` - A path to a MDX or M3 file to use.
+* `modelPath` - A path to a MDX or M3 file to use.
-* `MPQ_PATH` - A path to a MDX or M3 file in the Warcraft 3 / Starcraft 2 MPQs.
+* `mpqPath` - A path to a MDX or M3 file in the Warcraft 3 / Starcraft 2 MPQs.
 Used by the Hiveworkshop.
-* `DEBUG_MODE` - If exists and true, the viewer will log the Parser and Model structures.
+* `debugMode` - If true, the viewer will log the Parser and Model structures.
 Optional.

-One of MODEL_ID / MODEL_PATH / MPQ_PATH has to be defined.
+One of modelId / modelPath / mpqPath has to be defined.
-If more than one is defined, the order of preference is MODEL_PATH > MPQ_PATH > MODEL_ID.
+If more than one is defined, the order of preference is modelPath > mpqPath > modelId.

 The API of the viewer is as follows: